 You can do anything…

-On day one of class, I was overwhelmed with our syllabus.
-It covered so many topics, each of which seemed to merit a class of it’s own.
-And if you had told me that I had to built a fully functional web app in 13 weeks, I would have bailed out of there.
+One day in coding class I was overwhelmed with our syllabus.
+It covered so many topics, each of which seemed to merit a class of its own.
+And if you had told me that I had to build a fully functional web app in 13 weeks, I would have bailed out of there.
 But it’s inspiring to see how far I, and my fellow peers, have come in 13 weeks.
 Some of them came in with no coding experience and helped build amazing sites like Speed Op and Footloose.
 It just goes to show that you can accomplish anything you want as long as you’re willing to put in LOTS and LOTS of work.
 Also…

 …especially if you have an amazing instructor

-…it helps to have an amazing instructor, like Jason Noble.
-He’s a top Rails contributor, his depth of knowledge seems limitless, and most importantly – he’s extremely patient.
+…it helps to have an amazing instructor in your programming school like Jason Noble.
+He’s a top Rails contributor, his depth of knowledge seems limitless, and most importantly — he’s extremely patient.
 Anytime I had a question or wanted to delve deeper into a topic, Jason had an answer or could point me in the right direction.
 I enjoyed his teaching style as he would often hold our hands in class for difficult concepts and then let us explore other topics on our own.

-If you are looking to learn more about Ruby On Rails and want some instruction, I highly recommend looking into DaVinci Coders.
+If you are looking to learn more about Ruby On Rails and want some instruction, I highly recommend looking into DaVinci Coders coding bootcamps.
 If you do decide to take this course, I have a few pieces of advice for you below.

 How to Bootcamp